 Reuter did this in 1995.
 At age 19, he left his home country and travelled across the Atlantic to the United States by himself.
 In the summer of the same year, he was accepted into the Drummers Collective in New York City, a trade school of high prestige in the contemporary music world.
 It was here where he absorbed the exciting music scene of the cosmopolitan nightlife.
 He would sneak into local bars and clubs to meet his musical heroes such as Dennis Chambers and Mike Stern, watching them play firsthand.
 He would then get kicked out of these clubs for being underage.

 This cycle would repeat until Reuter returned home for the summer of ‘96 to record his first solo album under the name JEMP.
 This self-titled album was met with critical acclaim in his home country, reaching #4 on the Luxembourg national charts.
 From here Reuter was invited, (but never went to) North Sea Jazz Festival, rather playing local gigs where he would perform all the instruments on his tracks himself.

 Reuter would eventually return to the city in 1997, becoming deeply rooted in the West African music community in Harlem.
 This is where he would stay, further honing and changing his sound until scoring a residency in 2015 at Lime Leaf, a Thai restaurant on W 72nd Street.
-He has been highly regarded in the Jazz community, being praised by artists such as Bob Belden, Chris Minh Doky, and Radu Ben Judah, who said “A musician like (Reuter) comes around maybe once every 50 years.”
+He has been highly regarded in the Jazz community, being praised by artists and producers such as Bob Belden, Mike Stern, Chris Minh Doky, and Radu Ben Judah, who said “A musician like (Reuter) comes around maybe once every 50 years.”